You want smart political talk without the meltdowns?

 I'm not willing to gamble with other people's lives.

-I have to find evidence that proposed Donald Trump's administration is putting forth.
+I have to say, evidence that the Donald Trump's administration is putting forth.

-Uh according to John McCain, Lindsey Graham, and a number of other top security officers.
+According to John McCain, Lindsey Graham, and a number of other top security partners.

 Hang on, we've got to take a break.

-We'll come back, we'll continue this debate, and we'll get right back to D.C.
+We'll continue this debate, and we'll get right back to D.C.
 McAllister and Emily Shire.

 Still not sick of waiting.

-All right, as we continue more on our top story, the Hollywood attempt to beat down throats of Americans, their liberal leftist values and more of a liberal snowflake hissy fit going on.
+As we continue more on top story, the Hollywood attempt to beat down throats of Americans, their liberal leftist values and more of a liberal snowflake hissy fit going on.

 Emily, you keep ducking my question.